OSHydro/OSHydro.github.io/index.md

 ![logo](resources/banner.2400x600.png){: .center-image }

-The Open Source Hydro (OSHydro) is an initiative to support the adoption of open source solutions in the hydrographic field.
+The Open Source Hydro (OSHydro) is an initiative foster collaboration and open source software development within the hydrographic surveying and ocean mapping community.

 ***